Elango-Sagravia/geo-politics/outstatic/content/articles/who-are-the-crimean-tatars.md

 ---
-coverImageAltText: ''
+coverImageAltText: 'A young Crimean Tatar boy in traditional clothing holding a flag, alongside Mustafa Dzhemilev, a prominent leader and human rights activist of the Crimean Tatar people.'
 metaDescription: 'Discover the history, culture, and modern challenges of the Crimean Tatars — an Indigenous Muslim people of the Crimean Peninsula with a legacy of resilience.'
 metaTitle: 'Who Are the Crimean Tatars?'
 readTime: '10'
-coverImage: ''
+coverImage: '/images/mustafa-dzemilev-and-crimean-tatar-identity-I0MD.png'
 description: 'The Crimean Tatars, indigenous to Crimea, have endured centuries of displacement, empire, and repression, caught in today’s Ukraine-Russia conflict with deep implications for identity, sovereignty, and survival.'
 slug: 'who-are-the-crimean-tatars'
 author:
   name: ''
   picture: ''
-status: 'draft'
+status: 'published'
 title: 'Who Are Crimean Tatars?'
 publishedAt: '2025-05-14T14:28:01.606Z'
 ---

 May 18th is the 81st anniversary of the mass deportation of Crimea’s Tatars to Central Asia.

 While Russia and Ukraine continue to dispute Crimea's origins, the real indigenous people of the peninsula are the Tatars.
 Who are they?
 And where do they stand regarding the current war?

 ![A Crimean Tatar boy in traditional dress holding a Crimean Tatar flag against a blue backdrop.](/images/crimean-tatar-boy-flag-czOD.png)